 The survey will be distributed by the Greater Huntsville Association of Realtors (HAAR) Staff by email distribution of a SurveyMonkey to the total population of approximately 3,000 members.

-The mandatory mentoring group at eXp Realty International to distribute the survey as confirmed by the Director of the Education Department.
+The formal mentoring group at eXp Realty International to distribute the survey as confirmed by the Director of the Education Department.
 In addition, a SurveyMonkey will be emailed to the total population of approximately 5,000 mentees.

 The total survey’s emailed with be 3,000 for Greater Huntsville Association of Realtors plus 1,000 for the eXp Realty Tennessee real estate professionals.